RVCC-IDMX/about-me-Adam-Millman/README.md

 #### This is another example of color contrast on my website
 For the dark Blue on yellow I recieved a 8.04 which is pretty good.
 ![website-contrast-dark-blue](https://user-images.githubusercontent.com/94012533/206049157-a90050f5-a5be-4b1b-a97c-ffdd8f9398d5.png)

+### My Color Pallet
+    Usage -           Color name               HEX         RGB Background color -    lightgoldenrodyellow   #fafad2   250, 250, 210
+Majority text color - black                  #000000   0, 0, 0
+Header color -        blue                   #0000FF   0, 0, 255
+Border color -        skyblue                #87CEEB   135, 206, 235
+Subtext color -       darkslategrey          #2f4f4f   47, 79, 79

+## Sources
+To Be added

+## Licensing
+I, Adam Millman, do not grant permission to copy, sell and/ or distribute https://about-me-adam-millman.netlify.app/ for personal gains.
+It may be used as an exmaple or template to learn from so long as my name is never stripped from the footer and proper credit is given.
+&copy Adam Millman